kuiperzone/PupNet-HelloWorld/README.md

     CUSTOM_FLAG defined OK
     pupnet was called with: --property DefineConstants=CUSTOM_FLAG;

+The application runs in the terminal so, with AppImage, run the program from the command-line rather than double-clicking from a file manager to see the output.

 See the [PupNet Deploy Project](https://github.com/kuiperzone/PupNet-Deploy) for complete instructions and information.

 **PupNet Deploy** was created by Andy Thomas at [https://kuiper.zone](https://kuiper.zone).